 International Collaborations

-The NDSU Export Controls office protects NDSU’s open research policy and the free interchange of information among scholars while complying with U.S. export control laws.
+The NDSU Export Controls office is committed to fostering open scientific research and the free exchange of informaiton among scholars while complying with U.S. export control laws.

-• Depending on the scope and sensitivity of the activity (curriculum vs. research) the FRE may or may not apply.
+- Depending on the scope and sensitivity of the activity (curriculum vs. research) the Fundamental Research Exception (FRE) may or may not apply.

 Interactions with Foreign Colleagues

-You are free to openly discuss any published or publicly available information or information generated as the result of Fundamental Research as long as the recipient is not a sanctioned or specially designated entity.
-It is important to remember that while the results/information resulting from Fundamental Research are not subject to export controls and can be shared without a license, any items, technology, or software generated under that Fundamental Research would be subject to export controls and may require an export license.
+Published or publicly available information or data generated as the result of Fundamental Research may be openly discussed as long as the recipient is not a sanctioned or specially designated entity.
+It is important to remember that while the results/data resulting from Fundamental Research are not subject to export controls and can be shared without a license, any items, technology, or software generated under that Fundamental Research would be subject to export controls and may require an export license.

 Gifts (Giving or Receiving Improper Payments of Another Gift)